January 7, 2025

 11 Common Google Play Store Rejections And How to Avoid Them

-Violence of Google Play Store guidelines
+Violation of Google Play Store policy

-Similar to the App Store, Google Play Store also has strict guidelines for apps to follow to get the app listed on the platform.
+Similar to the App Store, the Google Play Store also has strict guidelines for apps to follow to get the app listed on the platform.
 These rules include:

 1. Restricted content